Generic Name: ketotifen (KEY-toe-TIE-fen)

 Brand Name: Zaditor

-Ketotifen drops is used for:
+Ketotifen drops are used for:

 Temporary prevention of itching of the eye due to allergies.